-- 150. Within 2 weeks of the contract beginning, a landlord is required to provide the contract-holder with an address where any documents for the landlord can be sent (this may be an agent, if the landlord uses one).
-If there is a change in the identity of the landlord, the new landlord must inform the contract-holder of this.
-Similarly, if there is a change in contract-holder, the landlord must give the new contract-holder notice in writing that they are now the contract-holder. - 151.
+156. Within 2 weeks of the contract beginning, a landlord is required to provide the contract-holder with an address where any documents for the landlord can be sent (this may be an agent, if the landlord uses one).
+If there is a change in the identity of the landlord, the new landlord must inform the contract-holder of this, along with an address to which the contract-holder may send documents.
+Where there is a change in the landlord's address this must be communicated to the contract-holder within 14 days.
+Similarly, if there is a change in the identity of the contract-holder, the landlord must give

+- the new contract-holder notice that they are now the contract-holder under the contract. - 157.
+In the case of joint landlords the requirement to provide information about the parties to the contract arises when any one of the joint landlords becomes aware of the change. - 158.
 Where a landlord fails to provide this information to the contract-holder within the required time, they are liable to pay the contract-holder compensation equivalent to a day's rent for each day that the information is not provided (up to a maximum of two month's rent) until the information has been provided.
 Interest will begin to be added to that amount if the landlord has failed to provide the statement within the two month period.

-Section 41 - Form of notices
+Section 41 - Form of notices etc.

-152. Form of notices: this section requires that any notices or other documents which relate to the contract must be in writing (for example a request from a contract-holder to add another person to the contract, or a notice from the landlord that the landlord's identity has changed).
-Sections 233 and 234 deal with notices in greater detail.
+159. Form of notices: this section requires that any notices or other documents which relate to the contract must be in writing (for example a request from a contract-holder to add another person to the contract, or a notice from the landlord that the landlord's identity has changed).
+Sections 235 and 236 deal with notices in greater detail.